heet007-code/CLIP-disease-xray/README.md

 * **Link**: [MIMIC-CXR-JPG on PhysioNet](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)
 * **Description**: A large, de-identified dataset of chest X-rays associated with radiology reports collected from the Beth Israel Deaconess Medical Center.
 * **Format**: JPEG images extracted from the DICOM format, paired with free-text reports.
-* **Usage in This Project**: We extract rare disease instances from the reports and construct a smaller, task-specific subset for few-shot learning and zero-shot evaluation.
+* **Usage in This Project**: I extract rare disease instances from the reports and construct a smaller, task-specific subset for few-shot learning and zero-shot evaluation.
 * **Note**: There are certain privacy agreements and steps that must be taken before accessing this dataset.
-Visit the physionet website for more details.
+Visit PhysioNet or the dataset for more details.
 Without these necessary steps the code for creating a mini-dataset stored under RD will not work, nor can the images be accessed.

 ---